Yellowweii/Tailwindcss-demo/README.md

 # React + Tailwindcss

+### Introduction
+This is a responsable website built by react.js and tailwindcss.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: